opensistemas-hub/osbrain/docs/source/about.rst

 #. **Ease of configuration/deployment**; making use of the very convenient,
    well implemented and documented `Pyro4 <https://pythonhosted.org/Pyro4/>`_
    package.
-#. **Separation from the trading platform**; what it started as a basic
+#. **Separation from the trading platform**; what started as a basic
-   architecture to implement a real-time automated-trading platform, ended-up being a general-purpose multi-agent system architecture.
+   architecture for implementing a real-time automated-trading platform, ended-up being a general-purpose multi-agent system architecture.

 .. index:: applications